Slope detection and toroidal 3-manifolds: Order-detection and gluing knot manifolds

 Following Delman and Roberts \cite{DR1}, we say that a knot $K$ in $S^3$ is {\it persistently foliar} if each non-meridional rational slope on the exterior of $K$ is strongly foliation-detected.
 Conjecturally (see \cite[Conjecture 1.8]{DR2}), $K$ is persistently foliar if $K$ is not an $L$-space knot (in particular, if $K$ is not fibred) and has no reducible surgery.
 Examples of knots known to be persistently foliar are non-torus alternating knots, Montesinos knots, and composite knots with a summand that is either non-torus alternating, Montesinos, or non-prime fibred \cite{DR2}.
 Note that if $M_1$ and $M_2$ are exteriors of persistently foliar knots then any closed manifold of the form $M_1 \cup_{\partial} M_2$ admits a co-oriented taut foliation.

-The following proposition is the first assertion of Theorem \ref{thm: results GL conjecture}(b).
+The following proposition is the first assertion of Theorem \ref{thm: results GL conjecture}(3)(b).

-\begin{proposition} Let $P(K)$ be a prime satellite knot in the $3$-sphere where the pattern $P$ is braided and the companion knot $K$ is persistently foliar.
+\begin{proposition} Let $P(K)$ be a prime satellite link in the $3$-sphere where the pattern $P$ is braided and the companion knot $K$ is persistently foliar.
 Then $\Sigma_n(P(K))$ admits a co-oriented taut foliation for all $n \ge 2$. \end{proposition}

 \begin{proof} As in the proof of Theorem \ref{thm: nls detn zhs},

 where $V_n$ is irreducible and the $M^i_m$ are copies of $M_m$, the $m$-fold cyclic cover of the exterior $M$ of $K$, glued to $V_n$ along the torus $T_i = \partial M_m^i$.
 The intersection $\partial \widehat F \cap T_i$ is an essential simple closed curve $\hat \lambda_i$.